RichardsonMark/PolymorphismAndCompositionHomeworkQuiz/README.md

 - Composition is when objects are used/put together to make up another object to get the functionality needed.

 7. When would you use composition?
 Provide a simple example in Java.
-- Below is an example of an Electric car from our lab today:
+- When you want to have an object which is made up of other objects/'has' other objects in it.
+Below is an example of an Electric car from our lab today:

 ```java